TrashUwU/PokeAssistant/README.md

 Source: https://anidiots.guide/getting-started/getting-started-long-version
 ### Step 2: Hosting the bot
-The bot will be hosted on Replit, so you need to create a Replit account first: https://replit.com/.
+The bot will be hosted on Replit, so you need to create a Replit account first: https://replit.com/login.
 #### Getting the code
 The code has already been setup, you only need to go to https://replit.com/@ButterTaurus/PokeAssistant and click `fork`.
 Wait 10-60 seconds after forking.

 ![](https://cdn.discordapp.com/attachments/678537293820330005/830756922487603220/6.png)

 #### Configuration
-Rename `.env.example` file to `.env`.
+(Mobile users will click `files` button to see all files) Rename `.env.example` file to `.env`.

 ![](https://cdn.discordapp.com/attachments/806194434117992499/831071411191414814/9.png)